-In her current role, Ofira is the Director of Management Human Resources and Welfare Manager at Osem Group.
-Previously, Ofira served as the liaison between the CEO and internal and external bodies, and is responsible for government relations as well as regulatory initiatives that impact the company.
+In her current role, Ofira is the Director of Training & Organizational Development, Osem-Nestle.
+Previously, Ofira was the Director of Management Human Resources and Welfare Manager at Osem Group.
+Prior to that, Ofira served as the liaison between the CEO and internal and external bodies, and is responsible for government relations as well as regulatory initiatives that impact the company.
 Prior to her work at Osem, Ofira focused on promoting a culture of professional excellence and performance at Nestle.
 She led widescale change initiatives across the company’s eleven plants.
 Ofira served in the IDF as noncommissioned officer in the Education Corps and led educational tours in Jerusalem.

-Since 2014, Yona has served as director of education for the Yeshivot and Ulpanot Bnei Akiva educational network.
+Yona previously served as Director of the Yeshivot Bnei Akiva educational network's Education Department.
 He is also a member of the mamlachti religious education council, the statutory body that oversees Israel's mamlachti religious education policies.

 Over the years, Yona has worked both in formal education and informal education.
 For 12 years, he was active in a national nonprofit organization that assisted communities in processing loss and trauma, especially in the context of terror attacks and wars.
 He also coordinated a national rehabilitation project for youth displaced from the Gush Katif settlement bloc, served as secretary general of the Bnei Akiva youth movement and more.